 The Company entered into an employment agreement with William Sack for three years commencing on 15 September 2017 with an automatic extension for a further one year unless the parties elect to terminate the contract at the end of three years.
-The contract is further terminable by the Company "for cause" immediately on notice and otherwise "without cause" on 90 days' notice.
-Under the agreement Mr Sack's remuneration is US\$350,000 plus medical insurance and reasonable and justifiable business expenses plus medical insurance.
-In addition, Mr Sack is be eligible to participate in the Company's short and long term incentive scheme as determined by the Board from time to time.
+The contract is further terminable by the Company 'for cause' immediately on notice and otherwise 'without cause' on 90 days' notice.
+Under the agreement Mr Sack's remuneration is US\$350,000 plus medical insurance and reasonable and justifiable business expenses.
+In addition, Mr Sack will be eligible to participate in the Company's short and long-term incentive scheme as determined by the Board from time to time.